Cluster

 Important:

-All data in a project directory is owned by the project owner and remain under his sole responsability.
-Project owner may copy/move/delete any data in project directory whoever was the file creator.
+All data in a project directory is owned by the project owner and remains under his sole responsability.
+Project owners may copy/move/delete any data in the project directory, whoever the file creator was.

-Access to data by a non project member must be approved by project owner.
+Access to data by a non project member must be approved by the project owner.

 Scratch directory

 A high performance storage space (/scratch/your-login).
-Each user have a quota of 250GB.
+Each user has a quota of 250GB.
 You can check your disk usage with the command:

 beegfs-ctl --getquota --uid <your-login>